jack-jackhui/youtube-uploader/README.md

 - **OAuth 2.0 Authentication**: Handles Google account authentication automatically using refresh tokens.
 - **Video Upload**: Uploads videos to a specified YouTube account.
 - **Metadata Management**: Allows specification of video metadata such as title, description, tags, and category.
+- **Integrate with GenAI for automated video generation.
+Check out this <a href="https://ai-video.jackhui.com.au">project</a> for details.

 ## Prerequisites